-- Irregularity - In case of a suspected examination irregularity the invigilators shall: - (a) Collect any evidence that may be available including statement(s) from the suspect and any witnesses. - (b) Require a suspect to surrender anything that was used in cheating. - (c) Make sure that at least two invigilators (including respective invigilator) witness an irregularity, document and sign a report thereof containing the nature of the irregularity. - (d) Include the incidence in the invigilator's report. - (e) Write and sign the Examination Irregularity report form together with assistant invigilator(s). - As soon as the Invigilator(s) finds a candidate with (f) unauthorized material or any other form of examination irregularities, shall write and submit a report duly signed, accompanied with evidence(if any), to the examination officer in charge. - (g) The candidate alleged to have committed examination irregularity shall immediately report to the office of examination officer in charge for further directives - (h) The head of examinations shall, immediately inform the Chairperson of the Irregularity Committee meeting to deliberate on the matter. - Principles of 16 In hearing cases of examination irregularities, the Examinations Irregularities Committee shall uphold the hearing following principles of natural justice:irregularities - (a) Fair and equal treatment of all suspects; - (b) The opportunity to enter a plea of guilty or not guilty; - (c) Right of a suspect to appear and to defend himself/ herself: - (d) Inform the suspect of his/her right to appeal - (e) Consistency in punishments.
+- x) Leaving the examination room without permission of the invigilator. - xi) Impersonation. - xii) Any other act in the course of the examination which contravenes the provisions of these examination regulations. - xiii) It shall not be a defence to argue that one did not intend to use the material. - Occurrence of 15 In case of a suspected examination irregularity the invigilators shall: - (a) Collect any evidence that may be available including statement(s) from the suspect and any witnesses. - (b) Require a suspect to surrender anything that was used in cheating. - (c) Make sure that at least two invigilators (including respective invigilator) witness an irregularity, document and sign a report thereof containing the nature of the irregularity. - (d) Include the incidence in the invigilator's report. - (e) Write and sign the Examination Irregularity report form together with assistant invigilator(s). - (f) As soon as the Invigilator(s) finds a candidate with unauthorized material or any other form of examination irregularities, shall write and submit a report duly signed, accompanied with evidence(if any), to the examination officer in charge. - (g) The candidate alleged to have committed examination irregularity shall immediately report to the office of examination officer in charge for further directives - (h) The head of examinations shall, immediately inform the Chairperson of the Irregularity Committee meeting to deliberate on the matter.

+Principles of hearing irregularities

+- 16 In hearing cases of examination irregularities, the Examinations Irregularities Committee shall uphold the following principles of natural justice:- - (a) Fair and equal treatment of all suspects; - (b) The opportunity to enter a plea of guilty or not guilty; - (c) Right of a suspect to appear and to defend himself/ herself; - (d) Inform the suspect of his/her right to appeal - (e) Consistency in punishments.